Designing an effective training program starts with an effective plan.

 To ease employees into the program and make sure they aren’t initially overwhelmed, you need to build in a learning curve.

 You’ll notice this is a common structure in video games.
 It’s easy to level up at first, but as you progress it takes more work to get to the next level.

 When people level up they feel accomplished.
 And if they level up multiple times within a short period of time (usually twice), they start to get “addicted” to that feeling of progress.

 They want to keep levelling up.
 So they’ll work harder to do so.

 Make it easier to level up in the first few rounds of your training.
 Reward employees when they do to get them excited to level up again.
 Then increase the amount of work (i.e. learning) it takes to reach the next level.

 Levels can help you set the right difficulty for your training program, and keep employees engaged for much longer than a regular elearning program.

-You need to set levels based on achievements, not completion.
+You need to set levels based on skill or knowledge, not completion.
 The content has to be challenging so unlocking the next level is a real accomplishment.
 And you need to reward employees when they level up, with elements like boosters that celebrate their achievements and help them progress further in the training.